 The first component is coverage of your medical care.
 In the state of Pennsylvania, in fact, regardless of whether or not your claim is approved, employers are obligated to pay for your medical care, if you are injured in a workplace accident.
 Remember, your medical care includes not only the obvious line items like doctors’ visits and surgical care, but also more peripheral costs, such as prescription medications, medical devices like wheelchairs, rehabilitation efforts (for example, physical therapy), and even in some cases, travel to and from doctor’s appointments.

-Because many workplace injuries prevent you from immediately returning to work, the second component of workers’ compensation benefits is protection of your lost wages.
+Because many workplace injuries prevent you from immediately returning to work, the second component of workers’ compensation benefits is the protection of your lost wages.
 This will come in the form of a weekly payment that is a portion of your pre-injury earnings.

 Many people, while recovering, will file for total disability or partial disability.
 As the name suggests, total disability means that your injury renders you completely unable to work for a period of time.
 Examples of these types of injuries include brain, neck, and spinal injuries.
 Under total disability, you will receive compensation for 100% of the hours you miss.
-Filing for partial disability, on the other hand, will only protect a portion of your wages, as those who qualify for partial disability are still able to work, but maybe not at 100% of their pre-injury capacity.
+Filing for partial disability, on the other hand, will only protect a portion of your wages, as those who qualify for partial disability are still able to work, but maybe not at 100 percent of their pre-injury capacity.

-Statewide Average Weekly Wage
+What is the Statewide Average Weekly Wage?

 The statewide average weekly wage is a value that is calculated each year by the Pennsylvania Department of Labor and Industry based on a number of different variables.
 For workers’ compensation claims, this value represents the upper limit of how much you can be compensated per week.
 If your weekly wages are below this value, then you will earn up to two-thirds of what you were earning before your injury.
 If your weekly wages are at or above this value, then your weekly payment will be capped at the statewide average.